 Your doctor may prescribe additional pain relievers to control occasional outbreaks of pain.

 - After three days (72 hours), remove the transdermal patch

 - Fold the used transdermal patch in half so that the adhesive side sticks to itself.
 Wrap the folded transdermal patch and carefully dispose of it in the garbage

 - Apply a new transdermal patch straight away to a different area of the skin, following the steps under "Using DENPAX - Applying the transdermal patch"

 If you do not understand the instructions provided with this medicine, ask your doctor or pharmacist for help.

 If your pain continues, see your doctor who may prescribe additional medicines to help control the pain or change the dose of DENPAX.
-Your doctor may advise you initially to change the patch every 48 hours instead of every 72 hours to achieve adequate pain relief.
+Your doctor may advise you initially to change the patch every two days (48 hours) instead of every three days (72 hours) to achieve adequate pain relief.